12 Jyotirlingas of India: Legends, Locations, and Significance

 Image Source

 Sudeha and Sudharma were childless for a long time.
 Therefore, Sudharma married Sudeha’s sister Ghushma on her insistence.
 When Ghushma became the mother of a son, Sudeha became jealous of her and killed her son.
-He threw his body pieces into the lake into which Ghushma used to immerse the clay Shiva lingams daily.
+He threw his body pieces into the lake where Ghushma used to immerse the clay Shiva lingams daily.
 Even the death of her son did not deter Ghushma’s devotion toward Lord Shiva.
 She did not show any remorse.
 Lord Shiva was pleased by her devotion and rejuvenated her son.
 He also asked her if she wanted to punish her sister, but Ghushma forgave her.
 Therefore, Lord Shiva granted her a boon.
-Ghushma asked him to stay there in her name for the welfare of people.
+Ghushma asked him to stay there in her name for the welfare of the people.
 Therefore, this Jyotirlinga is called Ghrishneshwara or Ghushmeshwara.

 Scientific Significance of 12 Jyotirlinga:

-4. Joining all the 12 Jyotirlinga locations on the map results in a spiral pattern resembling Fibonacci series.
+4. Joining all 12 Jyotirlinga locations on the map results in a spiral pattern resembling the Fibonacci series.

 12 Jyotirlinga Fibonacci series